Lewismwaz/Website-to-Apk/README.md

-# CONVERT ANY WEBSITE INTO A NATIVE ANDROID APK
+# CONVERT ANY WEBSITE INTO A NATIVE ANDROID APP

-- Convert any website into a native Android APK using Android Studio and WebView.
+- Convert any website into a native Android App using Android Studio and WebView.
 Includes file uploads, downloads, camera & microphone permissions, printing support, and a clean native app interface.
 - This project is ideal for developers who want to quickly transform a website into a professional mobile application using **Android Studio and Java**.

 ## Why This Project Exists